MpiloNM95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Task 1: A script that displays a confused smiley.
 * Task 2: A script that displays the content of the /etc/passwd file.
 * Task 3: A script that displays the content of /etc/passwd and /etc/hosts.
-* Task 4: A script that displays the last 10 of file /etc/passwd.
+* Task 4: A script that displays the last 10 lines of file /etc/passwd.
+* Task 5: A script that displays the first 10 lines of file  /etc/passwd.